imegabiz/tcb/README_EN.md

 ### Bypass Sanctions

-Independent of the Bypass rules above, this section lets you route services that block Iranian IPs because of sanctions (not local filtering) directly, using a dedicated DNS: ChatGPT (OpenAI), Google AIs, Microsoft, Oracle, Docker, Adobe, Epic Games, Intel, AMD, Nvidia, Asus, HP, and Lenovo.
+Independent of the Bypass rules above, this section lets you route services that block Iranian IPs because of sanctions (not local filtering) directly, using a dedicated DNS: ChatGPT (OpenAI), Google AIs, Microsoft, Oracle, Docker, Adobe, Epic Games, Intel, AMD, Nvidia, Asus, HP, Lenovo, Claude (Anthropic), and Grok (xAI).
 The anti-sanction DNS box above these checkboxes defaults to 178.22.122.100 (Shecan) and can be changed to any DNS you prefer.
 This feature is entirely client-side and has no effect on the Worker/Pages code.

 ### Custom Routing Rules